 FANG stocks don’t offer dividends, so investors won’t get any income from them if they invest.
 FANG stocks are riskier than other investments because of their high valuations.
 FANG stocks are popular and typically do well in the market, but they can be hard to value because FANG companies may not have earnings that reflect their high market value.
 FANG stocks are great companies, but there may be better options for people who want to invest.

 Many FANG stock is now trading at a higher price than the company’s net asset value.
 FANG stocks are not exceptions to this either.
 FANG stocks are also seeing this trend.
 FANG stocks are different from other companies in one way, which is that FANG stocks have priced themselves out of the market for many investors.

 What Else To Invest In Instead

-You should maximize your contributions to your 401k plan.
+It would help if you maximized your contributions to your 401k plan.
 You should also invest 15% of your income in good growth mutual funds, which is Dave Ramsey’s Baby Step 4.
-I’m also a huge fan of maxing out your Roth IRA contributions after you take advantage of your employer’s 401k company match.
+I’m also a huge fan of maxing out your Roth IRA contributions after taking advantage of your employer’s 401k company match.